Feng shui for 2024: Items you need to throw away to ward off bad luck this year

 Shoe clutter

 Moving piles of shoe clutter out of the way is a great first step into the new year.
 If your closets are filled with the footwear you don’t wear, it signifies your inability to move forward in life.
 If you’re not wearing all of your shoes, clear them from your closets and donate them to the needy.
 Even cluttering your shoes outside your house, in your room, or underneath your bed brings bad energy.
-Shoes carry strain and anxiety of your entire day and with them, you invite negativity into your space.
+Shoes can be a bad luck item that carry strain and anxiety of your entire day and with them, you invite negativity into your space.
 So it’s better to organise all your shoes on a rack, placed away from the entrance and outside your room.

 Objects associated with painful experiences